vandarpay/cashier/README.md

 also need to add the callback URL in your Business Dashboard in Vandar or otherwise it will lead into an error.

 ## Direct-Debit

-**This package is in alpha state, as of now, direct-debit functionality is not supported in Vandar Cashier, this usage is kept for specification purposes and is subject to change at any time.**

 When setting up direct-debit, you have two main steps to take.

 1. Get user to allow for access to their account (also known as a Mandate)